haflanagan/diecast/README.md

 # Overview

-Diecast is a utility and importable Golang package that allows you to dynamically render a directory tree of template files into HTML,CSS or anything else text-based.
+Diecast is a utility and importable Golang package that allows you to dynamically render a directory tree of template files into HTML, CSS, or anything else text-based.
 Data can be retrieved from third-party API sources and on-the-fly included during the template rendering process.
 This allows you to create entire websites that consume external data sources and present a complete UI for them without the need to write intermediary logic.

 # Goals